-Since the Eskom servitude is already established and now a recognised element of the landscape, the addition of a further transmission line is not expected to constitute a significant impact.
+Since the Eskom servitude is already established in the vicinity of both alternatives, and now a recognised element of the landscape, the addition of a further transmission line is not expected to constitute a significant impact.
 Re-use of the existing alignment and consolidation of the electrical infrastructure is far more preferable than creating a completely new route which will subject the area to a new visual intrusion.
+Due to the relatively close proximity of the alternatives to one another, impacts are expected to be similar for both alternatives under consideration.